ucb-ist-eas/ci/README.md

 ci
 ==

-simple scripts to supplement ci build
+Simple scripts to supplement CI build.
+This applies to jenkins only -- Travis uses a different mechanism.

 Usage: